ashtonpaul/rest-api-guidelines/RESTAPI.md

   b) A [Location header](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.30) which points to the new URL of the resource
 1. If Rate Limiting is necessary, use HTTP code [429](https://tools.ietf.org/html/rfc6585#section-4) for rate limiting exceeded
 - Return the headers X-RateLimit-Limit, X-RateLimit-Remaining, X-RateLimit-Reset (although non standard they seem to be a widely used combination)
-- Reponse should include details explaining the condition of the rate-limit
+- Response should include details explaining the condition of the rate-limit
 - Optional to include a Retry-After header within the 429 response
 1. Use HATEOS (Hypermedia as the Engine of Application State) for better navigation through the API
 1. Be mindful about Idempotence.
-Safe methods like GET, HEAD, OPTIONS should return the same result everytime and should only be used for retrieving data and not changing any data.
+Safe methods like GET, HEAD, OPTIONS should return the same result every time and should only be used for retrieving data and not changing any data.
 Use the appropriate actions e.g DELETE, PUT for such.

 ## FAQ
 1. **Frequently Asked Question 1**